mediaelement/mediaelement/README.md

 ### Version History

-*2.0.6 (in progress) - XX.XX*
+*2.0.6 (2011/02/04) - 31.7kb*

-* whitespace cleanup on files
+* Whitespace cleanup on files
-* preventing flash/sl plugins from reinitializing when they are removed
+* Preventing flash/sl plugins from reinitializing when they are removed by another script
+* Fixed IE JavaScript errors in Flash fallback (seen in Wordpress)
+* Added 'play' event to Silverlight to prevent errors

 *2.0.5 (2011/01/25) - 31.7kb*